vanniktech/gradle-maven-publish-plugin/README.md

     nexus {
         baseUrl = "https://your_nexus_instance" // defaults to "https://oss.sonatype.org/service/local/"
-        groupId = "net.example" // defaults to the GROUP Gradle Property if not set respositoryUserName = "username" // defaults to the SONATYPE_NEXUS_USERNAME Gradle Property if not set respositoryPassword = "password" // defaults to the SONATYPE_NEXUS_PASSWORD Gradle Property if not set }
+        groupId = "net.example" // defaults to the GROUP Gradle Property if not set respositoryUserName = "username" // defaults to the SONATYPE_NEXUS_USERNAME Gradle Property or the system environment variable respositoryPassword = "password" // defaults to the SONATYPE_NEXUS_PASSWORD Gradle Property or the system environment variable
+    }
 }
 ```